Course Info

 Course Description

-The course begins with a brief overview of the history of Dutch mobility planning and the factors that influenced Dutch thinking about the relationship between car and bicycle mobility.
-This section is followed by an introduction to the five principles of Dutch network planning currently applied in the Dutch context: coherence, directness, attractiveness, safety, and comfort.
-The course concludes with a look into the future and how we can keep this network thinking current and applicable in an ever-changing mobility landscape.
-It also introduces flow theory, which explores the correlation between cycling happiness and the principles of network planning.
+The course offers a brief overview of the history of Dutch mobility planning and the factors that influenced Dutch thinking about the relationship between car and bicycle mobility, followed by an introduction to the five principles of Dutch network planning currently applied in the Dutch context: coherence, directness, attractiveness, safety, and comfort.
+We conclude with a look into the future and how we can keep this network thinking current and applicable in an ever-changing mobility landscape.
+We also introduce flow theory, which explores the correlation between cycling happiness and the principles of network planning.

 Throughout the course, you will see examples from Dutch cities and streets and mini-case studies of challenges and their resolutions.